By continuing to browse you are accepting this.

-**For an explanation of the differences between cake drums and boards, take a quick look at this page.
+For an explanation of the differences between cake boards and cake drums, please follow the link.

 For the sake of this guide, we are going to assume that you have already baked and iced your cakes.
 If you haven't added your icing yet, check out our Cake Decorating Guide for the best methods.

 We'd also recommend that you ice your cake tiers at least 24 hours before stacking them.
 This way, you'll have an even and settled finish that will help avoid any lop-sidedness once you've started stacking.

 I know, sometimes you don't have a choice in the matter; you have to do it today!
 If this is the case, invest in some crusting buttercream icing; this will dry quicker.
 Be careful though because you will have to take extra special care when smoothing and levelling.

 This isn't to say extra-special care shouldn't be taken anyway.
 You want to ensure that every tier has been completely smoothed over, using your leveller to maintain as much accuracy to as possible.
 This way, you're maximising the chances of your tiers sitting comfortably and stably.

 Before you get to the stacking, you want to ensure that your cake boards have a centre hole punched into them.
 This will be the same circumference as the dowel you're using as a central support for your cake.
 Make sure that this is a snug fit and is absolutely bang-centre of the board.

 Also, it's a good idea to ice the top and underside of each cake board a day in advance (we tend to use buttercream icing).
 Whilst this will help the stability of the cake when icing your tiers together (we'll get to this later), it will also enhance the professionalism of your finished piece.
 How?
 Two reasons.